CenturyLinkCloud/PublicKB/Edge Computing Solutions/Getting Started/lumen-cloud-data-center-locations.md

 * **Lumen Public Cloud (LPC)**: (formerly CenturyLink Public Cloud) Multi-tenant computing service that enables flexible virtual machines and other datacenter services in a pay-as-you-go model.
 Over time, the Lumen Public Cloud service will be migrated to run on the Lumen Edge Cloud.

-* **Lumen Edge Bare Metal**: Bare-metal compute service, launched in February 2021, enables pay-as-you-go server hardware on-demand.
+* **Lumen Edge Bare Metal**: Bare metal compute service, enables pay-as-you-go server hardware on-demand via the Edge Orchestrator Portal.
+Learn more about Edge Bare Metal [here](/edge-computing-solutions/edge-bare-metal/).

 * **Lumen Edge Colocation**: Sites operated by Lumen as well as from partner facilities in a re-sale model.
 Any colocation model can be on-boarded as an Edge Hosting Environment where we can support a range of hybrid infrastructure managed services.